nop33/iliascreates/content/blog/sftpgo/index.md

 ---
-title: Applying Problem-Solving Steps for Setting Up an SFTP server
+title: Applying Problem-Solving Steps for Setting Up an SFTP Server
 date: "2020-10-08T16:06:00.000Z"
 description: "I need to set-up an SFTP server.
 How do I do it?
 Where do I start?
 What is available out there?
 This is how I did it.
 A detailed step-by-step guide on gathering requirements, listing and evaluating options, trying things out and documenting the final solution.
 Spoiler alert: I chose sftpgo."
 ---